IT21894824/Visual-Style-Advisor/README.md

 - Leverage deep learning and image processing to provide real-time, tailored hair color suggestions based on unique user features such as skin tone, eye color, and natural hair color, while considering lifestyle, preferences, and professional trends for enhanced user satisfaction and customization.

 ### Clothing Recommendation with Virtual Fit-On - Shaakir J.H.M.​ IT21322280
-- Create fitness schedules using BMI and caloric burn metrics.
-- Monitor real-time data through smartwatches.
+-

 ### Makeup Recommendation Through Nose Structure and Cheekbone Identification - Senarathne D.R.​ IT21213144​
 -Analyze facial features, focusing on the nose structure and cheekbones, to provide personalized makeup recommendations that enhance facial symmetry, define contours, and highlight features, offering a more precise and tailored approach compared to traditional generalized methods.

 ### User Dashboard
-- A single interface for monitoring all health metrics.
+- A centralized interface for accessing personalized fashion and beauty recommendations.
+- Visualize real-time hairstyle, hair color, makeup transformations, and clothing recommendations through virtual fit-on simulations.
-- Insights on diet, exercise, and stress.
+- Insights based on facial features, preferences, and trends.
+- Customize and save style preferences for future use.

 ---